halvardssm/stdext/database/sql/README.md

 await transaction.execute("SOME INSERT QUERY");
 await transaction.commitTransaction();
 // `transaction` can no longer be used, and a new transaction needs to be created

+// OR

+await using transaction = await client.beginTransaction();
+await transaction.execute("SOME INSERT QUERY");
+// If commit is not called and the resource is cleaned up, rollback will be called automatically
 ```

 Transaction wrapper